FAQ’s

 Little Known and Unusual Facts…and Funny Stories about Your Leon County Courthouse

-A Musical and Historical Portrayal of Mrs Luella Pugh Knorr
+A Musical and Historical Portrayal of Mrs Luella Pugh Knott

 The History of Tallahassee’s Water System